 At Delfina Delletrez, too, you may find signature ‘Piercing’ rings featuring enameled lips and eyes, but, rather than being tongue-in-cheek like the works of Alison Lou, these are inspired by surrealism.
 Currently retailing at Tiziana Fausti (Italy), Jades (Germany) and Galeries Lafayette (France), the brand is proving an international success.

 Working with big fashion names is a good testimony to a jewelry designer’s market intelligence as well as talent.
 Florentine Sara Bencini, whose clients have included Louis Vuitton, Gucci and Oscar de la Renta, designs opulent yet intricate Renaissance-inspired pieces.
-Fellow Italian Alessandro Gaggio designs jewelry and accessories for Valentino, Gucci, Fendi, Moschino and Ermanno Scervino alongside running his eponymous label that features enigmatic and somewhat macabre creatures made in gold, silver, bronze, ceramic, and 16th to 19th century fabrics.
+Fellow Italian Alessandro Gaggio designs jewelry and accessories for Valentino, Gucci, Fendi, Moschino and Ermanno Scervino alongside running his eponymous label that features enigmatic and somewhat macabre creatures made in gold, silver, bronze, ceramic, and 16th to 19th-century fabrics.

 If you are looking for a more streamlined and minimalist line that nevertheless makes a bold statement, it is worth keeping an eye on Ivonovi, the young Singaporean label inspired by kinetic engineering.
-The brand’s geometric designs vaguely reminiscent of Art Deco with its machinist aesthetics are a playground for the wearer: necklaces can be altered, ring details moved to reveal a completely new look, and most items can be worn in several different ways.
+The brand’s geometric designs, vaguely reminiscent of Art Deco with its machinist aesthetics, are a playground for the wearer: necklaces can be altered, ring details moved to reveal a completely new look, and most items can be worn in several different ways.

-Indeed, a jeweller’sjeweler’s art can be as much about craftsmanship as it is about new technologies.
-Encode Ring, a company established in late 2016, is a proof: they 3D-print their rings, which are effectively audio level visualizations of three-second voice messages that users are invited to record.
-Unsurprisingly, I love you’” tends to be the most popular message (that fits neatly into the 3three-second slotsound bite).
+Indeed, a jeweler’s art can be as much about craftsmanship as it is about new technologies.
+Encode Ring, a company established in late 2016, is proof: they 3D print their rings, which are effectively audio level visualizations of three-second voice messages that users are invited to record.
+Unsurprisingly, ‘I love you’ tends to be the most popular message (that fits neatly into the three-second sound bite).
 Personalized 3D printing could be an idea for retailers considering an in-house jewelry line – and an in-store entertainment device, too.